DoSomething/babel-config/README.md

 ```

 ### License
 &copy; DoSomething.org.
-Our Babel config is free software, and may be redistributed under the
+Our Babel preset is free software, and may be redistributed under the
-terms specified in the [LICENSE](https://github.com/DoSomething/babel-config/blob/master/LICENSE) file.
+terms specified in the [LICENSE](https://github.com/DoSomething/babel-preset/blob/master/LICENSE) file.
 The
 name and logo for DoSomething.org are trademarks of Do Something, Inc and may not be used without permission.